pcprinz/loxer/README.md

 > Watch this [comparison with a slider](https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=9e14a828-2f7d-11ec-abb7-b9a7ff2ee17c)
 ## Installation
 `npm i --save loxer` or `yarn add loxer` thats it.

-## Work in progress

-This package is still under construction, so consider it as *alpha*.
-The API will probably change until the Playground is ready and a missing feature (Catch-Guardian) is done.
-This hopefully won't take too long (weeks).
-After that the package will stay in *beta* until everything is covered in tests.
-Therefore the API won'T change anymore (hopefully).
-Nevertheless, everything seems to work at this moment, though the package is already in production usage.

-## What you get
-- use levels to switch logs on / off dependent on their importance
-- categorize logs in modules
-- switch the output stream(s) to whatever you want dependent on the environment, as well as the type of logs
-- relate logs together and build boxes, that can be opened and closed
-- append logs to boxes
-- draw boxes with the unicode box layout
-- trace the time consumption for boxed logs
-- generate rich errors with a log history, open boxes and more
-- use decorators for tracing

-These features are already covered in the [Documentation](https://github.com/pcprinz/loxer/blob/master/documentation/index.md) and [API Reference](https://pcprinz.github.io/loxer/index.html).

-## Soon
-- The documentation will get improved
-- There will be tests to verify the functionality of the existing code
-- There will be a playground to demonstrate everything
-- There will also be a try catch guardian (Decorator?), that will handle error recovery mechanisms like 'retry', 'replace' and 'resume'

 ## Deps
 just [color](https://www.npmjs.com/package/color)